Rajkumar Hirani: Widespread success (2009–present)

 He also directed the biographical drama Sanju (2018).
 The film follows the life of actor Sanjay Dutt (one of Hirani's closest collaborators), his addiction to drugs, arrest for alleged association with the 1993 Bombay bombings, relationship with his father, comeback in the industry, the eventual drop of charges from Bombay blasts, and release after completing his jail term.
 Upon release, it received generally positive reviews from critics and was praised for Ranbir Kapoor's performance; some criticised its image-cleansing of its protagonist.
 With a worldwide gross of ₹586.85 crore, Sanju ranks as the highest grossing Hindi film of 2018, the fifth highest-earning Hindi film in India of all time, and one of the highest-grossing Indian films.
 Sanju earned seven nominations at the 64th Filmfare Awards, including Best Film and Best Director for Hirani.
 It won two; Best Actor for Kapoor (who played Dutt) and Best Supporting Actor for Kaushal.

 In June 2019, Hirani was invited to serve on the international jury of the Shanghai International Film Festival, representing Indian cinema at the prestigious event.In 2023, Hirani took on the role of lead creative mentor for the content ideas platform The Sourrce, aimed at fostering new storytelling talent and original concepts in Indian cinema.Hirani directed Dunki (2023), a comedy-drama film on immigration produced by himself and Red Chillies Entertainment (with whom he is working with for the first time) and written by him and Joshi.
 There was quite funny incident behind this movie name "Dunki", eventually Hirani got the rights and gave a successful box office hit film.

-In a 2024 interview, Hirani shared that he was developing a new project and expressed his interest in collaborating with actor Vijay Varma, whom he praised as “a fantastic actor,” adding that the script was in the writing stage.
+In a 2024 interview, Hirani shared that he was developing a new project and expressed his interest in collaborating with actor Vijay Varma, whom he praised as "a fantastic actor," adding that the script was in the writing stage.

 Hirani, along with his longtime collaborator Abhijat Joshi, holds the record for winning the IIFA Award for Best Dialogue three times—the most by any writing duo—underscoring the enduring impact of their writing on mainstream Hindi cinema.

 In 2025, Rajkumar Hirani began work on his first long-form digital series, marking his debut as a showrunner in the OTT space.
 The project, tentatively titled Trojan, is being produced for Disney+ Hotstar and stars Vikrant Massey and Arshad Warsi in lead roles.
+Mona Singh Confirms Role in Rajkumar Hirani's OTT Debut Alongside Vikrant Massey.
 The series blends elements of crime drama and comedy, focusing on two police officers with contrasting personalities—one traditional (Warsi) and one tech-savvy (Massey)—who must work together to solve cases.
 The storyline is set against the backdrop of cybercrime and explores themes of friendship, in line with Hirani's signature style.
 Hirani is also scripting his next feature film with Vicky Kaushal, which is expected to begin production in 2026 after the actor completes his current commitments.